Satvik182/E-commerce-Follow-Along/README.md

 - Make the Navbar responsive.
 - Add the Navbar to all pages for easy navigation.

-This milestone teaches how to build and reuse a responsive Navbar for seamless navigation.
+This milestone teaches how to build and reuse a responsive Navbar for seamless navigation